Farama-Foundation/Metaworld/README.md

 To install Meta-World, use `pip install metaworld`

-We support and test for Python 3.8, 3.9, 3.10, 3.11 on Linux and macOS.
+We support and test for Python 3.10, 3.11, 3.12, and 3.13 on Linux and macOS.
 We will accept PRs related to Windows, but do not officially support it.

 ## API